SRAF: Stealthy and Robust Adversarial Fingerprint for Copyright Verification of Large Language Models: Limitations

 \section{Limitations}

+Despite its strong empirical performance, SRAF has several limitations.
+First, our experiments mainly focus on 7B-scale models.
+We have not systematically evaluated whether the same robustness trends hold for substantially larger or smaller LLMs, where model capacity and decision-boundary geometry may differ.
+Second, the evaluated model families are limited.
+The main experiments are conducted on Llama-2, with an additional validation on Qwen2.5.
+Broader evaluation on more model families and closed-source commercial models is needed to further confirm the generality of SRAF.

+Third, the chat templates used in multi-template optimization are only representative rather than exhaustive.
+Real-world deployments may adopt customized system prompts, proprietary formatting rules, or dynamically changing wrappers.
+Therefore, although SRAF improves robustness against several unseen prompt variations, it cannot guarantee invariance to arbitrary templates.
+Fourth, while joint optimization with structurally pruned models empirically achieves the best robustness, the reason behind this phenomenon lacks a formal theoretical explanation.
+We hypothesize that pruning encourages the fingerprint to rely on more invariant model-family features, but this remains to be rigorously verified.

-While SRAF demonstrates strong resilience against general model compression, its effectiveness is limited under extreme structural modifications.
-Specifically, when a model undergoes drastic pruning strategies (such as aggressive L1/L2-norm structured pruning) or significant architectural alterations, the zero-shot transferability of the fingerprint degrades substantially.
-In such scenarios, the homologous mechanistic features shared between the anchor and the derivative models are likely severed, rendering the adversarial fingerprint ineffective.
+Finally, SRAF is still limited under extreme structural modifications.
+When a model undergoes aggressive L1/L2-norm structured pruning or substantial architectural changes, the shared homologous features between the anchor and derivative models may be disrupted, causing the adversarial fingerprint to lose effectiveness.